-Among those who had previously indicated using an electric device on trails, most notably e-bikes, they were asked: "In the last 12 months, have you used electric devices, such as e-bikes, electric unicycles, skateboards, scooters, etc. for recreation on trails in Arizona?"
-The results show that the vast majority of both non-motorized and motorized trail users, across the Arizona public and invested user groups, indeed used them in the last year.
-Among non-motorized trail users, 88.9% of the Arizona public and 90.5% of invested users report usage in the past 12 months, whereas motorized trail users report rates of 89.6% among the Arizona public and 93.4% among invested users.
+Among those who had previously indicated using an electric device on trails, most notably e-bikes, they were asked: "In the last 12 months, have you used electric devices, such as e-bikes, electric unicycles, skateboards, scooters, etc., for recreation on trails in Arizona?"
+The results show that the vast majority of both non-motorized and motorized trail users, across the Arizona public and invested user groups, who had previously indicated using an electric device on trails, indeed used them in the last year.
+Among non-motorized trail users, 88.9% of the Arizona public and 90.5% of invested users report usage in the past 12 months.
+In contrast, motorized trail users report rates of 89.6% among the Arizona public and 93.4% among invested users.

-Used Electric Devices on Trails Non-Motori zed Trail User Motorized Trail User (Last 12 Months) AZ Public N = 318 Invested Users N = 568 AZ Public N = 193 Invested Users N = 379 Yes 88.9% 90.5% 89.6% 93.4% No 11.1% 9.5% 19.3% 6.6%
+Used Electric Devices on Trails (Last 12 Months) Non-Motoria zed Trail User Motorized Trail User AZ Public N = 318 Invested Users N = 568 AZ Public N = 193 Invested Users N = 379 Yes 88.9% 90.5% 89.6% 93.4% No 11.1% 9.5% 19.3% 6.6%